QuiltMC/rfcs/rfc/0015-data-generation.md

 resource packs and `ServerDataGenManager` for data packs.
 A `DynamicDataGenerator` defines both a method invoked during resource reload and a method that returns a state object as JSON.
-The `onReload` method will pass path and content strings to a file writer, which will place those files in a `quilt_generated` folder in the base game directory.
+The `onReload` method will pass path and content strings to a `PackWriter`, which will place those files in a `quilt_generated` folder in the base game directory.
 The state object will be written as well, and compared to whenever a resource reload is triggered.
 If the current state and the saved state are different, the resources will be